VLKostenko/CV-Blog/README.md

     - useContentful.js (the main file for fatching caching and revalidation data from the contentful).
     - useRichText.js (main function, for parsing rich-text from contentful).

-The **src/hooks/ui** folder contains all the main functions for obtaining data for each page.